· 12 min read

 7. The content-type of the response is retrieved from the headers.

-9. The response body is collected asynchronously, up to a maximum of 1 MiB in size.
+8. The response body is collected asynchronously into a ByteBuffer, up to a maximum of 1 MiB in size.

-10. The raw response body is retrieved as a string for further processing.
+9. The raw response body is converted into a String for further processing.

 Any errors encountered during the execution of the request are caught and printed.
 If the response body exceeds the 1 MiB limit, a NIOTooManyBytesError error will occur.